Morgan Horse: Profile and Information

 One historian states that the writings on the probability of his sire being a thoroughbred called Beautiful Bay will fill 41 detective novels and a membership application for the Liars’ Club.

-In 1821, another horse kicked Figure and later died of his injuries.
+In 1821, another horse kicked Figure, and later died of his injuries.
 He was then buried in Tunbridge, Vermont.

-Although Figure was used as a breeding stallion records, only six of his sons are known to exist, and three became notable as the Morgan breed’s foundation bloodstock.
+Although Figure was used as a breeding stallion record, only six of his sons are known to exist, and three became notable as the Morgan breed’s foundation bloodstock.
 Woodbury, a chestnut, stood 59 inches (150 cm) tall and stood at stud for several years in New England.

 Breed development